Feedforward Vs Feedback: Understanding The Differences And Benefits

 Limitations of Feedback Mechanisms

 While feedback is widely used and recognized as a valuable tool for improvement, it also has its .
-One of the limitations is the potential for bias.
+One of the is the potential for bias.
 Feedback can be influenced by personal opinions, prejudices, or subjective judgments.
 This can result in biased feedback that may not accurately reflect an individual’s performance or abilities.
 It is crucial to train feedback providers to be aware of their biases and strive for objectivity.

 Another limitation of feedback mechanisms is the potential for negative emotional reactions.
 Receiving constructive criticism or negative feedback can be emotionally challenging for individuals.
 It may demotivate them or lead to feelings of self-doubt.
 To mitigate this limitation, feedback should be delivered in a supportive and constructive manner, focusing on areas for improvement rather than solely pointing out flaws.